Our Stories

 On the farm the family grows corn, cassava, coconut and other vegetables, selling what they can at market.
 Abraham went to a workshop run by The Hunger Project and he learnt the importance of diversifying the crops he grows.

-The THP workshop also taught Abraham about the benefits of microfinance loans, so he took one out at the the local Hunger Project Epicentre.
+The THP workshop also taught Abraham about the benefits of microfinance loans, so he took one out at the local Hunger Project Epicentre.

 Using the new skills he learnt at the THP workshop, Abraham has been able to grow his crop yield beyond belief.
 He now has enough money that he can employ people to work on his farm, and his children can finally go to school.